chrisjrob/chrisjrob.github.io/_posts/2013-03-05-default-applications-launched-from-terminal.md

 type: post
 published: true
 status: publish
-categories: technology linux
+category: technology
-tags: cli pekwm
+tags: [linux, cli, pekwm]
 ---

 For some time it has irritated me that launching URLs from my terminal